-The Music certificate is designed for those who wish to develop their musicianship and explore an academic program in music.
-It provides students the opportunity to assess their musical skill and explore the College learning environment.
-The program offers practical application in music composition, ear-training, sight-singing and basic piano skills, and develops understanding of Western Art Music as well as American popular music.
-Courses offer hands-on approach to writing, understanding and demonstrating concepts in music and the experience of college level academic course work.
+The Music certificate program is designed for those who wish to develop their musicianship and explore an academic program in music.
+It provides students the opportunity to assess their musical skills and explore the College learning environment.
+The program offers practical application in music composition, ear-training, sight-singing, and basic piano skills, and develops an understanding of Western Art Music as well as American popular music.
+Courses offer a hands-on approach to writing, understanding, and demonstrating concepts in music and the experience of college-level academic course work.

 Did you know?

 - NCCC has a 17:1 student to faculty ratio to ensure personalized attention and growth in the classroom.

 - Our program prepares you for a transfer audition into a Baccalaureate program in music.